Firefox: History

 Version 1.0 of Firefox was released on November 9, 2004.
 This was followed by version 1.5 in November 2005, version 2.0 in October 2006, version 3.0 in June 2008, version 3.5 in June 2009, version 3.6 in January 2010, and version 4.0 in March 2011.
 From version 5 onwards, the development and release model changed into a "rapid" one; by the end of 2011 the stable release was version 9, and by the end of 2012 it reached version 17.

-Major redesigns of its graphical user interface occurred on versions 4.0 in March 2011, 29.0 "Australis" in April 2014, 57.0 "Quantum" in November 2017, and 89.0 "Proton" in June 2021.

 In 2016, Mozilla announced a project known as Quantum, which sought to improve Firefox's Gecko engine and other components to improve the browser's performance, modernize its architecture, and transition the browser to a multi-process model.
-These improvements came in the wake of decreasing market share to Google Chrome, as well as concerns that its performance was lapsing in comparison.
+These improvements came in the wake of decreasing market share to Google Chrome, as well as concerns that its performance was lagging in comparison.
 Despite its improvements, these changes required existing add-ons for Firefox to be made incompatible with newer versions, in favor of a new extension system that is designed to be similar to Chrome and other recent browsers.
 Firefox 57, which was released in November 2017, was the first version to contain enhancements from Quantum, and has thus been named Firefox Quantum.
 A Mozilla executive stated that Quantum was the "biggest update" to the browser since version 1.0.
 Unresponsive and crashing pages only affect other pages loaded within the same process.
-While Chrome uses separate processes for each loaded tab, Firefox distributes tabs over four processes by default (since Quantum), in order to balance memory consumption and performance.
+While Chrome uses separate processes for each loaded tab, Firefox distributes tabs over four processes by default (since Quantum), to balance memory consumption and performance.
 The process count can be adjusted, where more processes increase performance at the cost of memory, therefore suitable for computers with larger RAM capacity.

-On May 3, 2019, the expiration of an intermediate signing certificate on Mozilla servers caused Firefox to automatically disable and lock all browser extensions (add-ons).
+On May 3, 2019, the expiry of an intermediate signing certificate on Mozilla servers caused Firefox to automatically disable and lock all browser extensions (add-ons).
 Mozilla began the roll-out of a fix shortly thereafter, using their Mozilla Studies component.

+Support for Adobe Flash was dropped on January 6, 2021, with the release of Firefox 85.

+On June 1, 2021, Firefox's 'Proton' redesign was offered through its stable release channel after being made available in the beta builds.
+While users were initially allowed to revert to the old design through about:config, the corresponding key-value pairs reportedly stopped working in later builds, resulting in criticism.
+These included accessibility concerns despite Mozilla's claim to "continue to work with the accessibility community" and had not been resolved as of October 2024.

-On January 13, 2022, an issue with Firefox's HTTP/3 implementation resulted in a widespread outage for multiple hours.
+On January 13, 2022, an issue with Firefox's HTTP/3 implementation resulted in a widespread outage for several hours.

+On September 26, 2023, Firefox 118.0 introduced on-device translation of web page content.

+On January 23, 2024, along with the release of Firefox 122.0, Mozilla introduced an official APT repository for Debian-based Linux distributions.